smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

   the *rif40* password to *rif40* for the moment as the middleware still uses hard coded passwords.
 This will be removed.
 * By default Postgres uses MD5 authentication; the user password is idependent of the Windows password unless you set up operating system, Kerberos or LDAP authentication
+* BEfore you build the database only the administrator acco8unt *postgres* is setup!.

 E.g. C:\Users\pch\AppData\Roaming\postgresql\pgpass.conf:
 ```